Ofira Navon

 Ofira Resnikov Navon (אופירה נבון; January 1, 1936 – August 22, 1993) was the wife of Yitzhak Navon, the fifth President of Israel.

 Biography

-Ofira Navon was born in Tel Aviv to Batya and Eliezer Resnikov, both originally from Russia.
+Ofira Navon was born in Tel Aviv to Batya (née Spitkovski) and Eliezer Reznikov-Erez, both originally from Russia.
+Her father died when she was 8.
 She earned an MA in education and psychology from the University of Georgia, where she was also a member of the Delta Phi Epsilon sorority, and had professional certification in rehabilitation psychology from Columbia University.
 She and Yitzhak Navon had two children, Naama and Erez.